microsoft/WinObjC/README.md

 For more detailed step by step instructions on how to import a project, see the [Quick Start Tutorial](https://github.com/Microsoft/WinObjC/wiki/Quick-Start-Tutorial) page of the wiki.
 For vsimporter options and known issues, check the [Using vsimporter](https://github.com/Microsoft/WinObjC/wiki/Using-vsimporter) wiki page.

-### Analyzing your App
-After importing your project, we strongly suggest using the [App Analysis Tool](https://developer.microsoft.com/en-us/windows/bridges/ios/app-analyzer-tool) to have a better understanding of the compatibility of your app with the bridge.

 ### Building & Running the Samples
 A great way to learn more about the bridge and its features is building and running the samples of the SDK, which contain many code examples.
 We recommend starting with the **WOCCatalog** sample app, which demonstrates an assortment of iOS and XAML UI controls: